-Install the gasket and secure it to the discharge nozzle with bolts and nuts.
-Ensure that the check valve is installed for the correct flow direction.
-Refer to the discharge check valve parts illustration on page 35 if any repairs are to be made.
+Refer to the discharge check valve parts illustration on page 49 if any repairs are to be made.
+Install the gasket and secure to the discharge nozzle with bolts and nuts.
+Ensure the check valve is installed for the correct flow direction.